njz3/vJoyIOFeederWithFFB/FAQ.md

 leave Alternative mode unchecked.
 3. _My wheel oscillate from left to right in some games (Daytona 1 and 2)_: lower the Global Gain and add a small deadband of 0.05
-4. _I have completly messed up my configuration in vJoyIOFeeder, how do I reset it ?_
+4. _I have completly messed up my configuration in BackForceFeeder, how do I reset it ?_
-Go to %appdata%\vJoyIOFeeder and delete all xml files
+Go to %appdata%\BackForceFeeder and delete all xml files
 5. _I sometime have the feeling that there is a huge slowdown and a delay between my wheel angle and the effects_: your computer might be too much overloaded (100% CPU) and the decoding of the